onap/dcaegen2/docs/sections/tls_enablement.rst

 2. Certificate generation and retrieval:

-   When a DCAE component that needs a external TLS certificate is launched, a Kubernetes init container runs before the main component container is launched.
+   When a DCAE component that needs an external TLS certificate is launched, a Kubernetes init container runs before the main component container is launched.
 The init container contacts the AAF CertService.

    DCAE service components (sometimes called "microservices") are deployed via Cloudify using blueprints.
 This is described in more detail in the next section.

 3. Plugin and Blueprint:
-   The blueprint for a component that needs a external TLS certificate needs to include the node property called "external_cert" in the node properties for the component.
+   The blueprint for a component that needs an external TLS certificate needs to include the node property called "external_cert" in the node properties for the component.
 The property is a dictionary with following elements:

        * A boolean (``use_external_tls``) that indicates whether the component uses TLS in external traffic.